 - In the last 55 years, humans have wiped out 90% of the oceans top predators (sharks, Bluefin tuna, swordfish, marlin, king mackerel).
 Read more on the depletion of the oceans here at onegreenplanet.

 - In 2006 on the impacts of biodiverstity loss on the ocean ecosystem3 predicted at the current rate of depletion, complete collapse of fisheries is possible by 2048.
 It is also noted that many thousands of fisheries have already collapsed3.
 Read the full report here.

 - According to the United Nations Food and Agriculture Organization (FAO) almost 80% of global fisheries are being fished close to, at, or beyond their capacity and more than 50% of fish stocks considered fully exploited1.

 - The World Health Organisation estimates that farmed salmon has 10 times the organic pollutants than wild salmon.
 Learn more about farmed salmon pollutants here.

 - Aquaculture or fish farming does not solve the problem.
 Many require wild fish as food, (consuming more than their own weight).
 For example every kg of farmed salmon requires 6kg of wild fish.
 Also, aquaculture can be very destructive due to ecosystem destruction and huge amount of toxic waste dumped into the environment.
-To learn more on the effect of aquaculture on the ecosystem click here.

 One of the reasons that I do not eat meat, aside from the considerable ethical and ecological considerations, is that some 40% of the fish taken from the sea is converted into fish meal to feed chickens and pigs and domestic salmon ~ Paul Watson – Environmental activist and founder of Sea Shepherd Conservation Society